 Output formats

---format selects how findings are printed: human (default), json, or github.
+--format selects how findings are printed: human (default), json, github, or sarif.

 pgsafe migration.sql # human-readable (default)